-Right click on Application.
+Open the "Windows Log" folder and right click on Application.
 Choose "Save All Events As..."
 Save the file in the folder "C:/Event Log Backup".
 Name the file "Application iCAP Qa-I MM-DD-YY" where I is the instrument name (either A or B) and "MM" is the month, "DD" is the day, and "YY" is the last two digits of the year.
 The following window will pop up.